tokenrove/erl-dirwatch/README.md

 Start watching the files in `Path`.
 After events have occurred, will wait `CooldownMs` before sending a message of the form `{dirwatch,Handle,changed}` to the `Self` process.

+On systems without a functioning driver, you'll get this message every `CooldownMs` milliseconds.

 The dirwatch process referred to by `Handle` monitors `Self` and terminates if it terminates.